evmos/evmos/VALIDATORS.md

 Validators have the responsibility to keep the network operational 24/7.
 Do not attempt to join the testnet (and especially mainnet) if you don’t have enough experience.
 For example, if you install it on your laptop, join as a validator, and then close the laptop, the network will penalize you for being offline by slashing your stake (+the network quality might degrade).

-If you have any questions, join our Discord: https://pointnetwork.io/discord and ask in #validators channel.
+If you have any questions, join our Discord: https://pointnetwork.io/discord and ask in #validators channel (in order to see #validators channel, you should add yourself a Validator role at #roles).
 This is the channel where we will sync our testnet efforts and communicate with each other about what's happening.

 ## Rewards